gustavo-gomes-ghg/gustavo-career-history/README.md

 ## Summary
 Software Developer and Oceanographer.
-Currently I work as technology and systems manager, leading a team of 17 people and developing systems to hydrological and mateorological applications.
+Currently I work as technology and systems manager, leading a team of 17 people and developing systems to hydrological and meteorological applications.

+I have 11 years of experience as computer developer.
 I have experience with web programming, mobile development, Linux administration, relational databases, data analysis, statistics, time series manipulation, matrix and specialized data manipulation, and geoprocessing.

 Good communication, teamwork, problem solving instinct, proactive and determined.
 My biggest motivation is to encounter complex challenges.
 Those in which it is necessary to understand the process and know the variables to solve the problem.
 Nothing is impossible, because for everything there is a way to do it.